 This medication is typically used to reduce fever, to relieve pain and for nasal congestion.
 Its effects can be felt within 1 hour.Find a Pharmacy

 This medication is typically used every 6 hours.
-However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
+However, your pharmacist may have suggested a different schedule that is more appropriate for you.
 Generally, it is used only as needed.

 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.
 This medication may be taken with or without food.